 Or for Mapletree Logistics Trust:

-Does Mapletree Logistics Trust Have A Good Return On Equity?
+Does Mapletree Logistics Trust Have A Good ROE?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As is clear from the image below, Mapletree Logistics Trust has a better ROE than the average (6.9%) in the reits industry.
+As you can see in the graphic below, Mapletree Logistics Trust has a higher ROE than the average (6.9%) in the REITs industry.

 Companies usually need to invest money to grow their profits.
-That cash can come from issuing shares, retained earnings, or debt.
-In the first and second cases, the ROE will reflect this use of cash for investment in the business.
-In the latter case, the debt required for growth will boost returns, but will not impact the shareholders’ equity.
+That cash can come from retained earnings, issuing new shares (equity), or debt.
+In the first two cases, the ROE will capture this use of capital to grow.
+In the latter case, the use of debt will improve the returns, but will not change the equity.
 Thus the use of debt can improve ROE, albeit along with extra risk in the case of stormy weather, metaphorically speaking.

-While Mapletree Logistics Trust does have some debt, with debt to equity of just 0.60, we wouldn’t say debt is excessive.
-Its very respectable ROE, combined with only modest debt, suggests the business is in good shape.
+Although Mapletree Logistics Trust does use debt, its debt to equity ratio of 0.62 is still low.
+I'm not impressed with its ROE, but the debt levels are not too high, indicating the business has decent prospects.
 Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.